blaklabz/roi-training-tw/02-kubernetes-capstone/README.md

 kubectl get svc -n istio-system - # this will give you the web app's service endpoint
  # ***note*** - the initial page should show as busted and not working

-kubectly get svc - # this will give you the grafana service endpoint
+kubectl get svc - # this will give you the grafana service endpoint
  # ***note*** - the password is set to admin/admin it will force you to set a new password
  # Once in grafana navigate to dashboards review the General Folder entries
     # Kubernetes Pod metrics